httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 value of `cookie` are combined using a semicolon octet (0x3b) rather than a comma; see {{Section 8.2.3 of H2}}.

-This format provides fixed locations for content that would be carried in HTTP/2 pseudo-fields.
-Therefore, there is no need to include field lines containing a name of `:method`, `:scheme`, `:authority`, `:path`, or `:status`.
-Fields that contain one of these names cause the message to be invalid; see
-{{invalid}}.
-Pseudo-fields that are defined by protocol extensions MAY be included.
-Field lines containing pseudo-fields MUST precede other field lines;
-a message that contains a pseudo-field after any other field is invalid; see
-{{invalid}}.

 ## Content